XTB vs ThinkMarkets Comparison

-XTB requires a minimum deposit of $0, while ThinkMarkets requires a minimum deposit of $250.00.
-From our testing we found XTB offers spreads of 0.9 (Q3 2021), while ThinkMarkets offers spreads of N/A. XTB supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where ThinkMarkets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+XTB requires a minimum deposit of $0, while ThinkMarkets requires a minimum deposit of $0.
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that XTB supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas ThinkMarkets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, XTB or ThinkMarkets?
+Which broker offers more tradeable asset classes, XTB or ThinkMarkets?

 Can I trade cryptocurrency with XTB or ThinkMarkets?